texta-tk/texta-tk.github.io/source/search_query_tagger.rst

 .. _param_description:

 **description**:
 	Name of the Search Query Tagger task.
-This is necessary only for differentiating between different tasks.
+This is necessary only for differentiating between all the Search Query Tagger tasks in the project.

 .. _param_indices: